-The program must prepare graduates to apply knowledge of mathematics through differential and integral calculus, probability and statistics, general chemistry, and calculus-based physics; to analyze and design construction processes and systems in a construction engineering specialty field, applying knowledge of methods, materials, equipment, planning, scheduling, safety, and cost analysis; to explain basic legal and ethical concepts and the importance of professional engineering licensure in the construction industry; to explain basic concepts of management topics such as economics, business, accounting, communications, leadership, decision and optimization methods, engineering economics, engineering management, and cost control.
+- a.
+Application of: - i. mathematics through differential and integral calculus, probability and statistics, general chemistry, and calculus-based physics; - ii. knowledge of construction methods, materials, equipment, planning, scheduling, safety, and cost analysis. - b.
+Analysis and design of construction processes and systems in a construction engineering specialty field. - c.
+Explanation of: - i. basic legal and ethical concepts and the importance of professional engineering licensure in the construction industry; - ii. basic concepts of management topics such as economics, business, accounting, communications, leadership, decision and optimization methods, engineering economics, engineering management, and cost control.